Renmin University of China: Schools and departments

 In 2015, the China Academy of Financial Inclusion was established at Renmin University.
-The Academy is a government think-tank tasked with developing financial inclusion mechanisms for China.
+The academy is a government think-tank tasked with developing financial inclusion mechanisms for China.

 On 25 October 2017, Renmin University established a Xi Jinping Thought research center, the first of its kind.

+On 25 May 2024, Renmin University opened The Research Center for Shiology.
+The current director is Liu Guangwei, the founder of Shiology and director-general of the World Shiology Forum.

-Rural Reconstruction Center of Renmin University
+The Rural Reconstruction Center of Renmin University

 Rural Reconstruction Center of Renmin University was established in 2005 and is based in Beijing.
 Its main mission is to explore the theory and practice of rural reconstruction.
-It partakes in fair trade advocacy and coordinating urban and rural green energy initiatives as well as the promotion of fair education.
+It partakes in fair trade advocacy, coordination of urban and rural green energy initiatives, and the promotion of fair education.